MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-03-Transform-data.md

      ```

 2. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
 Then wait for the Spark job run by the code to complete.
-3. Add a new code cell and use it to run the following code, which defines a schema for the data:
+3. Under the output, use the **+ Code** icon to add a new code cell, and use it to run the following code, which defines a schema for the data:

     ```python
    from pyspark.sql.types import *